tardate/LittleArduinoProjects/README.md

 ## Audio Output

-* [Jarabe Tapatío](./playground/JarabeTapatio) - play The Mexican Hat Dance on a piezo buzzer
+* [El Jarabe Tapatío](./playground/JarabeTapatio) - play The Mexican Hat Dance on a piezo buzzer with LM 386 amplification
 * [Popcorn](./playground/Popcorn) - How to make a piezo buzzer even more annoying?
 Make it play popcorn!

 ## Human Input